keya254/pharmacy-pos/README.md

         sudo npm install socket.io
     ```

-## Installation & Startup
+### Installation & Startup

-1. Clone the latest WallacePOS release to %your_install_dir% if you haven't done so already.
+1. Clone the latest Pharmacy Plus POS release to %your_install_dir% if you haven't done so already.
    The installation dir must be your Apache document root directory!

 2. Run `composer install` in your install directory to update PHP dependencies (you may need to install composer first).

 3. Visit /installer in your browser & follow the installation wizard.

-4. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.
+***

-## Deploying using dokku
+### Deploying using docker

+If you have good infrastucture, this is the preferred and easy way of running `pharmacy-pos`.

-To deploy WallacePOS on dokku:
+To deploy Pharmacy-Plus POS on docker follow the guide [here](https://github.com/nyugoh/pharmacy-pos/blob/feature/docker-instance/DEPLOYMENT_GUIDE.md).

-1. Install the [dokku-apt](https://github.com/F4-Group/dokku-apt) plugin on your dokku host.

-2. Fork the WallacePOS to a PRIVATE repo (IMPORTANT), edit /library/wpos/.dbconfig.json and fill in your own values.

-    **OR**

-   Use my [dokku mysql plugin](https://github.com/micwallace/dokku-mysql-server-plugin) to create and link the database automagically.

-3. Commit deploy in the usual manner.

-4. Setup persistent storage by running:

-   `dokku storage:mount %APP_NAME% /var/lib/dokku/data/storage/%APP_NAME%:/app/docs`

-   WARINING: Failure to do so will lead to data loss during subsequent upgrades.

-5. Access /installer/?install from the web browser to install the database schema & templates

-6. Login to the admin dashboard at /admin using credentials admin:admin & change the default passwords in Settings -> Staff & Admins!